 Stewardship expenses.
 In the case of the partner's stewardship expenses incurred to oversee the partnership, the partnership's value is determined and characterized under the asset method in Regulations section 1.861-9 (taking into account any adjustments under sections 734(b) and 743(b)); see Regulations section 1.861-8(e)(4)(ii)(C).
-Therefore, the instructions with respect to Part III, Section 2, generally apply to the partner's stewardship expenses.
+Therefore, these Part III, Section 2, instructions generally apply to the partner's stewardship expenses.

 Line 3.
-Report the inside basis of the partnership assets reported on line 3 in Form 1118, Schedule H, Part II, line 1b, column (a).
+If you file Form 1118, add the amount reported on this line to your other assets attracting directly allocable interest expense under Regulations section 1.861-10(e) and report the total in Form 1118, Schedule H, Part II, line 1b, column (a).

 Line 4.
-Report the inside basis of the partnership assets reported on line 4 in Form 1118, Schedule H, Part II, line 1c, column (a).
+If you file Form 1118, add the amount reported on this line to your other assets attracting directly allocable interest expense under Regulations section 1.861-10T and report the total in Form 1118, Schedule H, Part II, line 1c, column (a).

 Line 5.
-Report the inside basis of the partnership assets reported on line 5 in Form 1118, Schedule H, Part II, line 1d, column (a).
+If you file Form 1118, add the amount reported on this line to your other assets excluded from apportionment formulas and report the total in Form 1118, Schedule H, Part II, line 1d, column (a).

 Line 6.
-Report the amounts on line 6 in Form 1118, Schedule H, Part II, lines 2 and 3, column (a), as applicable.
+If you file Form 1118, add the amount reported on this line to your other assets used for apportionment and report the total in Form 1118, Schedule H, Part II, lines 2 and 3, column (a), as applicable.

-Line 6a is the sum of lines 1 and 2 less the sum of lines 3.4. and 5.
-Line 6a is divided into the types of assets on lines 6b, 6c, and 6d if you're a partner that is an individual, estate, or trust, or if you're a pass-through entity partner that may have an individual, estate, or trust as a partner.
+Line 6a is the sum of lines 1 and 2 less the sum of lines 3, 4, and 5.
+6a is divided into the types of assets on lines 6b, 6c, and 6d if you're a partner that is an individual, estate, or trust, or if you're a pass-through entity partner that may have an individual, estate, or trust as a partner.

 Example 5-Parts II and III: asset method apportionment of interest expense.
-A, a U.S. citizen, owns a 10% interest in USP, domestic partnership.
+Kendall, a U.S. citizen, owns a 10% interest in USP, a domestic partnership.
 USP is engaged in the active conduct of a U.S. trade or business.
 USP's business generates only domestic source income.
 USP separately has an investment portfolio consisting of several less-than-10% stock investments.
 USP has a bank loan.
 The proceeds of the bank loan were divided equally between the business and the investment portfolio.
-A's only business assets and investment assets are its distributive share of those owned by USP.
-A's only interest expense is that from its distributive share of the USP loan.
+Kendall's only business assets and investment assets are its distributive share of those owned by USP.
+Kendall's only interest expense is that from its distributive share of the USP loan.

-A's share of the interest expense for USP's business is \$2,000.
-It's apportioned on the basis of business assets.
+Kendall's share of the interest expense for USP's business is \$2,000 and is apportioned on the basis of business assets.
 Because all business income is domestic source, the business assets are deemed domestic assets and reported in Schedule K-3, Part III, Section 2, line 6b, column (a).
-A's \$2,000 share of the interest expense is reported on Schedule K-3, Part II, line 41, column (f).
-It's apportioned to U.S. source gross income by the partner and doesn't need to be reported on Form 1116
+Kendall's \$2,000 share of the interest expense is reported in Schedule K-3, Part II, line 41, column (f), and is apportioned to U.S. source gross income by the partner; therefore, it doesn't need to be reported on Form 1116.